wynand1004/6502_Assembly_Simulator/README.md

 # 6502_Assembly_Simulator
-A Simple Simulator for students to use to learn Assembly Language
+A Simple Simulator for students to use to learn 6502 Assembly Language.

+It is a work in progress and nowhere near complete.

 ## Implemented Instructions
 LDA (Immediate)